The GEL lab runs a variety of workshops and public engagement activities

 Events to celebrate 100 year anniversary of Rosalind Franklin’s birth

-In 2020, the GEL lab is hosting a series of events to celebrate the 100th anniversary of Rosalind Franklin’s birth.
+In 2020, the GEL lab hosted a series of events to celebrate the 100th anniversary of Rosalind Franklin’s birth.
 Rosalind Franklin was a pioneer in the field of genetics and is an alumni of Birkbeck.
-See here for more information on events led by the GEL lab happening throughout the year.
+See here for more information on the events led by the GEL lab.

 “I’m a Scientist” activities